-- Create curiosity or sense of exclusivity.
+- Create curiosity or a sense of exclusivity.

 - Establish your trustworthiness.
-Over deliver on the promise in your subject line as this will train your readers to expect rewards in your emails.
+Over-deliver on the promise in your subject line as this will train your readers to expect rewards in your emails.

 - Be specific and crystal clear.
 Because clarity and accuracy are crucial to getting your readers’ attention in order to read your email.

 - Optimize the first lines for preview panes.
 Take advantage of the growing number of people who use a mail app with a preview pane, and create the first few lines of text to have immediate appeal.
-Consider the subject line like an introduction and use it to further pique interest in reading your message.
+Consider the subject line as an introduction and use it to further pique interest in reading your message.

 - Make it mobile friendly.
-Almost half of emails today are opened on a mobile device.
+Almost half of the emails today are opened on a mobile device.
 Take advantage of this growing trend by ensuring your emails are formatted to look good on smartphones and tablets.